eladnava/pixelmate/README.md

 # Pixelmate

-An OSX app built with [Electron](https://electronjs.org/) for managing files on your Google Pixel phone, working around the infamous [Android File Transfer bug](https://www.androidauthority.com/google-pixel-mac-android-file-transfer-problems-743068/) that some Pixel owners experience when transferring files to/from their device.
+A macOS app built with [Electron](https://electronjs.org/) for managing files on your Google Pixel phone, working around the infamous [Android File Transfer bug](https://www.androidauthority.com/google-pixel-mac-android-file-transfer-problems-743068/) that some Pixel owners experience when transferring files to/from their device.

-Pixelmate is designed to look and feel like the native OSX Finder for a familiar user experience:
+Pixelmate is designed to look and feel like the native macOS Finder for a familiar user experience:

 ![Preview](public/screenshot.png)